loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 = Goals and planning
 This chapter will define what the goals are, why they are interesting, and estimate what needs to done.

-#green_text[
   == Language extensions
-  Currently the language is somewhat simple, and the following sections cover extensions to the language we want to add if time allows.
+  Currently the language is somewhat simple, and the following sections cover extensions to the language we want to add.
 As SLFL follows a formal specification, all of these new rules have to do so as well.
 For each new feature new typing rules and new reduction rules will be introduced for working with them.
   === Exponentials
-  #red_text[Add text here!]
+  Add text here!
+  #todo[Explain exponentials and their relevance]
   === Records
   While simple data types suffice in a lot of places, records provide important context to data types, allowing for labeled fields.